-What Is EMDR? - EMDR (Eye Movement Desensitization And Processing) Therapy Explained
+What Is EMDR Therapy? - EMDR (Eye Movement Desensitization And Processing) Therapy Explained

 By: Sarah Fader

-EMDR is a type of therapy that Francine Shapiro developed.
+EMDR therapy was developed by Francine Shapiro.
 It started in 1988 and has since become a popular form of mental health treatment.
-EMDR helps people who have experienced severe trauma in their lives.
+EMDR therapy helps people who have experienced severe trauma in their lives.
 Traumatic events have a way of sticking with people.
 It's difficult to function when you're experiencing flashbacks to your trauma.
 It can be disruptive to your daily routine.
-During EMDR, the client has an opportunity to confront their trauma in a safe environment.
+During EMDR therapy, the client has an opportunity to confront their trauma in a safe environment.
 The individual recalls upsetting or distressing images while the therapist moves their finger back and forth in front of the client's eyes to encourage rapid eye movement stimulation.
 This side-by-side rapid eye movement is a type of bilateral stimulation.
-Another way that EMDR is conducted is through hand tapping.
+Another way that EMDR therapy is conducted is through hand tapping.
 The therapist guides the client to tap places on their body that stimulate brain activity while discussing their traumatic experiences.
-EMDR is helpful in helping people with trauma and can treat Post Traumatic Stress Disorder.
-EMDR uses eye movements and helps the person recall the different memories they have surrounding trauma to desensitize themselves to these distressing memories.
+EMDR therapy is helpful in helping people with trauma and can treat Post Traumatic Stress Disorder.
+EMDR therapy uses eye movements and helps the person recall the different memories they have surrounding trauma to desensitize themselves to these distressing memories.

 What Is Bilateral Stimulation?

-What Are The Different Stages Or Phases Of EMDR?
+What Are The Different Stages Or Phases Of EMDR Therapy?

 Here are the different stages of this treatment.
 You can see the gradual development of EMD our treatment and how these stages help individuals heal from trauma.